tianliDing/HealthyEat/sp20-cs242-td2-haiming2-proposal.md

 ### Scope of the project
 - Since this website only have Chinese food recipes, it may not fit those who do not eat Chinese food.
 I will consider to include more type of food recipes in the future.
 - This project mainly use what we have learned before, including web scraper, database, API setup, data visualization.
 Therefore, I think I should be able to handle them.
 However, I am not quite specialized with React.js, but I have learned javascript from React Native.
-Therefore, I think it will be a challenge but not very hard.
+Therefore, I think it will be a challenge but still should be handle-able.

 ## Sketch
 ![Sketch](Sketch.png)